ElderINTERalliance/WikiRaces/README.md

  - Disable opening links in new tab?
  - Nicely comment everything.
  - get a good server hosting solution.
- - Look into port forwarding with NGINX
  - Create homepage
- - Create game client
-	 - Be able to detect what webpage the user is on.
-		 - How to get info from url?
-	 - Time till completion should work by storing a date object at game start, and getting the delta at game over.
  - Create backend (hopefully something better than just a JSON file, but we'll see.)

 Online games we can clone: